JustLeif/querydano/README.md

 ### Purpose
 - This project is an interface for querying the Cardano Blockchain.
 The following is a demonstration of how the interface can be used.
-- **Built as a portfolio project, this software demonstrates my ability to build Webapps, build a REST API with Rust and tokio, and work with the Cardano CLI tools to interact and query the blockchain**.
+- **Built as a portfolio project, this software demonstrates my ability to use Angular, build a REST API with Rust and tokio, and work with the Cardano CLI tools to interact and query the blockchain**.

 Video Link: https://youtu.be/4zWg6jcsjVg
 ![thumbnail](https://user-images.githubusercontent.com/69766831/232885458-a0075ac2-a32b-431b-aca3-2d5d6407bcae.png)